rehierl/node-tree-outliner/3-2-0-design-3.md

 The next node, that must be strictly associated with section `s` is node `C`.
 Unlike with descendant nodes, an association does not carry over to a subsequent sibling.
-That is, because no semantically consistent path can be defined which connects a node with its next sibling.
+That is, because no semantically consistent path can be defined on top of the underlying relation, which connects a node with its next sibling.

 The loose associations mentioned above also apply to any descendant of node `C`.
 Node `E` therefore also belongs to section `s`, whether that node is strictly